-On October 20, 2015 Coach Greg Farnetti, head coach of the West Blocton Tigers in Alabama played his final home game.
-He does not have a son; but he had given his daughter, Jodi the training he would have given his boy.
-It was his proudest moment, he said, when Jodi scored a field goal in that game.
+On October 20, 2015, Coach Greg Farnetti, head coach of the West Blocton Tigers in Alabama, played his final home game.
+He does not have a son, but he had given his daughter, Jodi, the training he would have given his boy.
+It was his proudest moment when Jodi scored a field goal in that game.

-Following are six truths about men men empowering women in social relationships.
-They are validated by practitioners of equal opportunity empowerment.
+Following are six truths about men empowering women in social relationships.
+Practitioners of equal opportunity empowerment validate them.

 Show me the men who recognize their personal strength, understand their individual purpose, and value the benefits of co-existing with women; these are the empowered men who cherish the opportunity to empower women.
 They know they deserve the best, and they want the best to stand beside them.
 Therefore, they support their women's development into strong, smart individuals.

 Their strategy includes but is not limited to:

 - Accepting the women’s prerogative to be or not be satisfied with where they are (spiritually, socially et cetera);

 - Encouraging progress toward excellence in their area(s) of choice;

 - Giving them voice in decisions that affect the common good;